actions-marketplace-validations/bubriks_file-content-checker/README.md

 - List- At least one of the list elements must match (takes the first match).
 - String- Regex value used for line content verification.

-As a result of successful execution, a modified version of the provided JSON (containing retrieved data) is returned.
+As a result of successful execution, a modified version of the provided JSON (containing matched data) is returned.

 ### Example workflow